davidlunarg/gfxreconstruct/layer/USAGE_android.md

 `debug.gfxrecon.capture_file` system property, described above in the [Layer Options](#layer-options) section.

-### Timestamps
+### Filename Timestamp
-When capture file timestamps are enabled, a timestamp with an [ISO 8601-based](https://en.wikipedia.org/wiki/ISO_8601) format will be added to the name of every file created by the layer.
+When capture filename timestamp is enabled, a timestamp with an [ISO 8601-based](https://en.wikipedia.org/wiki/ISO_8601) format will be added to the name of every file created by the layer.
 The timestamp is generated when the capture file is created by the layer's